-The directors did not receive any emoluments in the year in respect of their services as directors of the company (2021: £nil).
-Five of the directors (2021: four) are employees of Tata Consumer Products GB Limited, one director (2021: one) is an employee of Tata Consumer Products Limited (India) which is the ultimate parent company.
-All the directors are remunerated for their services to the Group as a whole.
-The company had no employees during the year (2021: nil).
+The directors did not receive any emoluments in the year in respect of their services as directors of the company (2022: £nil).
+Three of the directors (2022: five) are employees of Tata Consumer Products GB Limited, one director (2022: one) is an employee of Tata Consumer Products Limited (India) which is the ultimate parent company.
+The three directors who resigned during the year were all employees of Tata Consumer Products GB Limited.
+All of the directors are remunerated for their services to the Group as a whole.
+The company had no employees during the year (2022: nil).